 COVID-19 Impact on Vietnam Tourism

-- Vietnam has closed its border to foreign tourists since March 2020.
+- Vietnam has opened its border to foreign tourists since May 2022, no quarantine or testing required.

-- Face masks must be worn in public places.
+- Face masks should be worn in public places, and everyone should still follow SOCID-19 safety regulations.
 Vaccines are also being rolled out for the general public, including the Vero cell vaccine (China), Pfizer and Moderna (US), AstraZeneca (Europe),...

 In a developing economy like Vietnam, a boom in the tourism industry can help to generate a substantial amount of economic benefits directly through hotels, resorts, restaurants, pubs, taxis, souvenir sales, etc., and indirectly to tourism-related businesses through the supply of goods and services.